NguyenAndrew/mof-java/README.md

 A: It depends on your test class.
 There may be advantages to one approach or the other, depending on what (and how many) unit tests you have.

+Q: Shouldn't you have all methods in a class reuse the same predefined mocks and whens?

+A: It should.
+This dependency allows for that use case, and additionally also allows for the case where methods may have different initial mock state depending on which method is called.

 Q: Why not create separate whens and verifies objects to construct MockCoach?

 A: This separate objected implementation was tested in initial POC, but there were auto-formatting issues with IDEs to construct these objects in a human readable format.